queeno/docker-taiga/README.md

 Dockerfile to automate your [Taiga](https://Taiga.io/) deployment.

-This project has been initially forked from [ipedrazas/taiga-docker](https://github.com/ipedrazas/taiga-docker)
+This project was initially forked from [ipedrazas/taiga-docker](https://github.com/ipedrazas/taiga-docker)

 ## Why queeno/docker-taiga